Top Themes

 An economic analysis on the consequences of the illuminated night

 The negative consequences of artificial light at night must – of course – be systematically compared with the positive effects of light (enhancing the freedom of human activity patterns, especially facilitating economic activity at night, but also the positive impacts on image, marketing, security, etc.).
-Both the costs and benefits of the increase in artificial light at night will be compiled and quantified where possible based on an extensive literature review as well as on expert interviews and workshops.
-Due to the wide range of issues it addresses, the subproject is collaborating closely with all other subprojects in the network.
+Both the costs and benefits of the increase in artificial light at night were compiled and quantified where possible based on an extensive literature review as well as on expert interviews and workshops.
+Due to the wide range of issues it addresses, the subproject was collaborating closely with all other subprojects in the network.

-The Department of Urban and Regional Planning at the TU Berlin is in charge of this subproject.
+The Department of Urban and Regional Planning at the TU Berlin was in charge of this subproject.
 Changing societal time-structures and their impact on the economy, society and city have constituted one of the Department's focus areas for many years.
 Such changes are closely linked to the temporal expansion of economic activity into the night and the trend towards a 24/7 society – the availability of artificial lighting being its essential prerequisite."

 Scientist is Merle Pottharst